New Zealand Labour Party: Christchurch

 Within the Christchurch City Council, Labour maintains an umbrella, including community independents called The People's Choice (formerly Christchurch 2021).
 During the 2019 Christchurch local elections, People's Choice candidates held 10 community board seats, seven council seats, and several community board chairmanships.

+During the 2022 Christchurch City Council election, five People's Choice candidates (including two joint Labour ones) and one Labour candidate was elected to the Christchurch City council.
+During the 2022 Environment Canterbury election, two People's Choice candidates (including one joint Labour one) were elected to Environment Canterbury.

+During the 2025 Christchurch City Council election, six People's Choice candidates (including two joint Labour ones) and one Labour candidate were elected to the Christchurch City Council.
+During the 2025 Environment Canterbury election, three People's Choice candidates (including one joint Labour one) were elected to Environment Canterbury.

 Dunedin

 On 26 February 2016, Dunedin city councillor and former Labour MP David Benson-Pope announced that he would be contesting the Dunedin local elections in October under the "Local Labour" ticket.
 While still a Labour Party member, Benson Pope had stood in the 2013 local elections as an independent candidate.
 This report coincided with the dissolution of the city's main local body ticket, the centre-left Greater Dunedin group.
 On 20 April, it was reported that the Labour Party had dropped its plan to field a bloc of candidates in the 2016 Dunedin elections.
 However, the party has not ruled out endorsing other candidates.

-During the 2019 local elections, Steve Walker and Marian Hobbs were elected to the Dunedin City Council and Otago Regional Council respectively on Labour Party tickets.
+During the 2019 local elections, Steve Walker and Marian Hobbs were elected to the Dunedin City Council (DCC) and Otago Regional Council respectively on Labour Party tickets.
 Hobbs subsequently resigned from the Otago Regional Council in November 2021.

-During the 2022 Dunedin local elections, Steve Walker and Joy Davis stood as Labour candidates for the Dunedin City Council.
+During the 2022 Dunedin City Council election, Steve Walker and Joy Davis stood as Labour candidates for the DCC.
 While Walker was re-elected, Davis failed to win a seat.

+During the 2025 Dunedin City Council election, Walker was re-elected as the Labour candidate on the DCC.